+SpermCatchTM Sterile pipettes

+NidOilTM ICSI equipment

-SpermCatchTM NidOilTM Injection media
+Injection media Petri dish

-- Place a 10 μL drop of SpermCatch[TM] in the middle of a petri dish. - Place 4 drops of 10 μL injection media around the SpermCatch[TM] drop in the petri dish. - 3.
+- Place a 10 μL drop of SpermCatchTM in the middle of a petri dish. - Place 4 drops of 10 μL injection media around the SpermCatchTM drop in the petri dish. - 3.
 Immediately cover the drops with NidOilTM. - 4.
-Incubate for 30 minutes in CO2 environment at 37°C. - 5.
-Add 1 μL of prepared sperm suspension to the middle of the SpermCatch $^{\rm m}$ drop. - 6.
-Incubate for 10 minutes in CO_2 environment at 37°C.
+Incubate for 30 minutes in $CO_2$ environment at 37°C. - 5.
+Add 1 μL of prepared sperm suspension to the middle of the SpermCatchTM drop. - 6.
+Incubate for 10 minutes in $CO_2$ environment at 37°C.